MA

 The programme will be structured as follows:

-We offer a wide range of option modules each year.
-For more information, please refer to our list of Media modules that are currently running.
+We offer a wide range of optional modules each year.
+For more information, please refer to our list of Media modules that have been available in previous years.

 Intercollegiate options

-Students on the MA in Film and Screen Studies can also take one option from the MA Film & Media programmes at other University of London colleges.
-Please contact the Screen Studies Convenor at Goldsmiths for more details on how to take part in options at other colleges.
+Students can also take one option from the MA Film & Media programmes at other University of London colleges.
+Please contact Daniel Strutt, the Screen Studies Convenor at Goldsmiths for more details on how to take part in options at other colleges.
 Options taken under this scheme are deemed to count for 30 credits at Goldsmiths.

 The MA is assessed primarily through coursework essays and written projects.
 Practical modules may require audiovisual elements to be submitted.
 It will also include a dissertation of approximately 12,000 words.